On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

 Hence \eqref{y} becomes:

 where $y$ is any string such that $\vec{N}(y)=\vec{n}^*$.
-As already mentioned, by the induction assumption, for such a $y$, we have that $P(X(\vec{n}^*)=y)$ does not depend on $y$.
+As already mentioned, by the induction hypothesis, for such a $y$, $\PP(X(\vec{n}^*)=y)$ does not depend on $y$.
 Hence, the expression on the right side of \eqref{y2} does not depend on $x$.
-This finishes the proof. \end{proof}\\[3mm]
+This finishes the proof. \end{proof}

 We assume that the random variables $L(\vec{n})$ were constructed so that they are independent of $\vec{N}$.
 Then $L(\vec{N})$ has same distribution as $L_n$.
 Hence,